Insurtech Trends and Innovations

 Here are two examples of insurance technology innovations.

 Companies have long used video cameras to record footage for security purposes, but it has historically been lower quality and time-consuming to review.
-BriefCam offers a video AI software solution that helps analyze trends in data collected on video, as well as zero in on a specific incident.
+BriefCam offers a video AI software solution that helps analyze trends in data collected on video and zero in on a specific incident.

 The solution allows customers to leverage surveillance video they already own and are storing but may not have been able to fully evaluate because of the considerable amount of video to sort through.
 By uploading hours of surveillance video into BriefCam, through capabilities like enhanced search, review and facial recognition, users can gain timely new insights that can help them identify relevant safety issues.